OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:48

-“Am I leading a rebellion,” said Jesus, “that you have come out with swords and clubs to capture me?
+“Am I leading a revolt,” said Jesus, “that you have come out with swords and clubs to arrest me?

 ## Mark 14:49

-Every day I was with you, teaching in the temple courts, and you did not arrest me.
-But the Scriptures must be fulfilled.”
+When I was with you every day, teaching in the temple courts, you did not arrest me.
+Yet the Scriptures must be fulfilled.”

 ## Mark 14:50